sassoftware/viya4-monitoring-kubernetes/logging/README.md

 * `logging/user-values-es-exporter.yaml`
 * `logging/user-values-fluent-bit-open.yaml`

-#### Use user.env
+### Use user.env to Customize Deployment

-The `logging/user.env` file contains flags to customize the components that are deployed as well as to specify some script behavior (such as enabling debug).
+The `logging/user.env` file enables you to specify the default password for the Kibana admin user, customize the components that are deployed, and specify some script behavior (such as enabling debug).

+#### Specify the Default Password for the Kibana admin User

+Specify the default password for the Kibana admin user in the `ES_ADMIN_PASSWD` environment variable in the `user.env` file.
+If you do not specify a password, one is randomly generated.

+#### Specify the Log Message Retention Period

-You can also modify values in the file to change the retention period for log messages.
+You can also modify values in the `user.env` file to change the retention period for log messages.
 By default, messages from SAS Viya and Kubernetes pods are retained for three days and messages from logging components are retained for one day.
 See [Log_Retention.md](Log_Retention.md) for information about changing the log retention period.

-#### Modify user-values-*.yaml
+### Modify user-values-*.yaml to Change Helm Chart Values

 The logging stack uses the following Helm charts: